rexetorize/rexetorize/README.md

 - 💬 Ask me about **ReactJs, NodeJs, JavaScript, Java.**

 - 📫 How to reach me **dasabhirup1956@gmail.com**

+- 🔭 I'm a language **enthusiast**, I love studying about languages as a hobby.

 - ⚡ Fun fact **I started my coding journey watching sentdex, looking at those cool AI progs. doing cool stuff.
 Then I don't know how I moved to web dev and became a full stack dev. and now here I am learning Environment design lol.**